 that a 12 volt unit Replace the starter

 solenoid with a 12 volt unit for a '55 or later

 model.
-I have the early Ford style in stock
+We have the early Ford style in stock.

 COIL...
 You can use the original coil but you must